 On mobile devices, the donation form will always open in a new browser window.

-Apple restricts the use of Apple Pay in embedded websites.
+Apple restricts the use of Apple Pay on embedded websites.
 When embedded, Apple Pay won't work on the donation form.
-(Because of the first point above, this means that only desktop Safari is impacted by this limitation.)

 Just like with normal HTML links, you can automatically open the form to a specific fund using the fund's Direct Link found in the fund settings.